kevnull/pivotal-tracker-alfred-workflow/README.md

-pivotal-tracker-alfred-workflow
+Pivotal Tracker Alfred Workflow
 ===============================

-A workflow for Alfred v2 (alfredapp.com) to add Pivotal Tracker stories directly.
+A workflow for Alfred v2 (and possibly v3) (alfredapp.com) to add Pivotal Tracker stories directly.

 Creates a story to Pivotal Tracker project.
 Copies resulting story url to clipboard.